qmk/qmk_firmware/keyboards/scrabblepad/readme.md

-# scrabblepad
+# ScrabblePad

-The scrabblepad is a 15x15 ortholinear keyboard designed for use with the XDA Scrabble Board sold by [Novelkeys](https://novelkeys.xyz).
+The ScrabblePad is a 15x15 ortholinear keyboard designed for use with the XDA Scrabble Board sold by [Novelkeys](https://novelkeys.xyz).

 It uses a [Teensy++ 2.0](https://www.pjrc.com/store/teensypp.html) featuring an at90usb1286 8 bit microcontroller.

 Keyboard Maintainer: [MechMerlin](https://github.com/mechmerlin)
-Hardware Supported: Teensy++ 2.0 and Scrabblepad PCB
+Hardware Supported: Teensy++ 2.0 and ScrabblePad PCB
 Hardware Availability: [Donut Cables](https://donutcables.com/)

 Make example for this keyboard (after setting up your build environment):